microsoft/aici/README.md

 ## Architecture

-The Artificial Intelligence Controller Interface (AICI) can be used to constrain output of an LLM in real time.
-While the GPU is working on the next token of the output, the AICI VM can use the CPU to compute a user-provided constraint on the next token.
-This adds minimal latency to the LLM generation.

-The AICI VM itself is built on top of [Wasmtime](https://wasmtime.dev/).
-It takes [WebAssembly](https://webassembly.org/) (WASM) modules with a specific interface (see below) and executes them in parallel while the LLM inference engine is working on the next token.
-This runtime is implemented in the [aicirt](aicirt) crate, while the interface is specified in the [aici_abi](aici_abi) crate.
+This AICI runtime is implemented in the [aicirt](aicirt) crate, while the binary AICI interface is specified in the [aici_abi](aici_abi) crate.

-The WASM module can be generated in any language that can compile to WASM, but this project focuses on Rust.

 The LLM engines are often implemented in Python, and thus the [pyaici](pyaici) Python packages provides a class to spin up and communicate with `aicirt` process via POSIX shared memory and semaphores.